 (a) Applicable financial reporting framework - The financial reporting framework adopted by management and, where appropriate, those charged with governance in the preparation of the financial statements that is acceptable in view of the nature of the entity and the objective of the financial statements, or that is required by law or regulation.
+The term "fair presentation framework" is used to refer to a financial reporting framework that requires compliance with the requirements of the framework and:

-See, for example, SLAuS 260 (Revised), Communication with Those Charged with Governance; and SLAuS 240, The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements, paragraph 43.
+See, for example, SLAuS 260 (Revised), Communication with Those Charged with Governance; and SLAuS 240, The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements, paragraph 44.